This is an odd story. A certain endangered orchid happens to grow in only one spot in vast Canada.

 Laws and regulations protecting endangered plants and animals are ostensibly intended to save species from extinction.
 But they also mean landowners can lose control over their property.

-In the US, there are currently over 1,200 species on the endangered list.
+In the US, there are currently over 1,200 entries on the endangered species list.
 The restrictions which can result from efforts to save them can interfere to varying degrees with how land is used.

 For example, efforts to save a species such as the lesser prairie chicken has affected how the Great Plains area energy industry operates and installs its infrastructure.